xiaoyuanxun/Jasmine/README.md

 Jasmine allows readers, writers and web 3 enthusiasts, to create and enjoy community created content, read or write stories and create or sell NFTs along with other features.

+## Basic Concepts
+### What is the Internet Computer (ICP)?
+A new cryptocurrency technology that allows developers to build applications on top of it.
+It is faster and cheaper than other programmable blockchain alternatives.

+### What are canisters?
+Canisters are special smart contracts that run WebAssembly.
+Smart contracts are programs stored on a blockchain that run when predetermined conditions are met.
+Our files of code are uploaded into canisters and powered by the ICP blockchain.

+### What is Motoko?
+Motoko is a new programming language designed for the Internet Computer - it is a type-safe language for creating backend smart contracts on ICP and bears a resemblance to Rust and C++.
+To learn more about the language, check out the SDK.

+If you're using Visual Studio Code it is recommended to use the Motoko extension.

 ### The Tech Stack